jakobringler/blog/content/notes/Houdini And Nuke To TouchDesigner.md

 - `U` exits node/group and goes one layer up
 - `I` enters/opens selected node/group (one layer down)
 - `MiddleMouse Click` on a node output lets you connect it to a new node directly similar to clicking the output of a Houdini node before searching and adding something
+- `Right Click` on connections lets you insert or add operators.
+The latter only connects the input and not the output of the new node

 ### Designer vs Perform Mode